Students from Roosevelt Community Middle School boarded R/V ANGARI for a full day of shark science with Florida International University researchers.

 A total of five sharks were caught, including three great hammerhead sharks and two lemon sharks.
 One goliath grouper was also caught and released from a drumline during the expedition, which was a first for R/V ANGARI and her crew.
 It was a full day of scientific research and excitement!

-Special thanks to IJL Real Estate and the West Marine BlueFuture® Fund at Community Foundation Santa Cruz County whose financial support of Coastal Ocean Explorers helped make this expedition possible!
+This expedition was made possible by IJL Real Estate and the West Marine BlueFuture® Fund at Community Foundation Santa Cruz County.

 Laura García Barcia is a Ph.D. candidate in the Predator Ecology & Conservation Lab at Florida International University.
 She is an environmental biologist particularly interested in marine wildlife conservation.
 Her research focuses on two main topics: the shark fin trade and the impacts of heavy metal pollution on coastal shark species.
 Through the use of genetics and toxicology, she explores fascinating questions, including the identification of where shark fins sold in Hong Kong come from, whether shark fin soup is a safe product to consume for humans, or at what life stage sharks are more vulnerable to pollutants found in our waters.